karthikraj-duraisamy/ShapesImage/README.md

 * 40+ pre-defined shapes can be used by adding one line extra in your *xml* or *java*.

 There are many solutions available to achive custom shapes in andriod.
-The main goal of this library is to provide minimized code and use the shape drawables or vector drawables to make more shapes by own instead of depending on the limitations in shapes.
+The main goal of this library is to provide minimized code and use the ShapeDrawable or VectorDrawable to make more shapes by own instead of depending on the limitations in shapes.

 ### Screenshots: